 Putting the Social Back into Social Media

 Put the social back.
 First of all, I am a Social Media Specialist based in Boston, with over seven and a half years of experience as a Community Manager, a law degree and a flair for training and making presentations.
 Plus I have special expertise in Hyperion/Brio, Stratum, Excel and Access, yet I am also an avid blogger, tweeter and social networker.
 I am admitted to the New York Bar.
-And I just got my MS in Interactive Media (Social Media) from Quinnipiac University, where I graduated with an honest to goodness 4.0 GPA.
+And I have my Master’s of Science in Interactive Media (Social Media) from Quinnipiac University, where I graduated with an honest to goodness 4.0 GPA.

 Social Media Marketing

 My social media knowledge springs from somewhat unconventional roots.
 After all, in my resume you’ll discover a cross-functional background in law, data analysis, publishing, financial services, insurance and voice recognition.
 Exactly how many people can say that?